 Self-treatment is not a good idea, as a second person is required to effectively comb-out lice and eggs.
 However, if you need to self-treat to get rid of head lice, Licefreee Spray! is a good option since nit removal is not required for it to be successful.

 Cleaning up after a head lice infestation can seem like a big job, but it is necessary to get rid of lice at home:

 - Wash all bedding and clothing that the infested person has been in contact within hot water (at least 130° F).
 After washing, run all items through the dryer at the hottest setting for at least 30 minutes.

 - Consider dry-cleaning items that cannot be washed and dried at home.

-- Soak all hair care items (such as combs, brushes, and hair clips) in hot water (at least 130° F) for at least 15 minutes to kill any lice or eggs.
+- Soak all hair care items (such as combs, brushes, and hair clips) in hot water (at least 130° F) for at least 15 minutes.

 - Vacuum your home thoroughly including the mattress and furniture the infested person has been in contact with.